Jenelle Evans’ House: ‘Teen Mom 2’ Star Shares Snaps Of Dream Home

 “I’m really happy to get my family out there, land and a house that is going to be permanent for the rest of our lives.
 There are no boundaries and city limits — the kids can go outside and do whatever they want.
 They don’t have to worry about cars or traffic.”

-Jenelle’s kids, Jace, Kaiser and Ensley will never have a problem with free and fun playtime since their property is big.
+Jenelle’s kids, Jace, Kaiser, and Ensley will never have a problem with free and fun playtime since their property is big.
 The plus side of living in an isolated area is that Evans and Eason will not have to deal with nasty neighbors.

 The mother of three also revealed the best part of building a house from scratch and watching its progress.
 According to the 25-year-old reality TV star, the best thing about her house is that she can customize everything according to her preference.
 Jenelle Evans also compared this to renting homes as owning one means she has all the liberty to design it the way she had always wanted.

-You’re my favorite work of art. ????????✨ #MilkBath #EnsleyJolie
+You’re my favorite work of art.????????✨ #MilkBath #EnsleyJolie

 A photo posted by Jenelle Evans (@j_evans1219) on